blackat/presentations/docs/angular-compiler-deep/md-files/05-module-compilation-scope.md

 - The `HelloComponent` is in a module.
 - The module makes available a set of components.
+- The `Hello` module library implements one component and exports it to the rest of the world.

 ## Module and export scope